 Proper care will ensure that your veneers last.
 After you receive your final veneers, you should avoid:

-You can potentially damage your veneers if you eat hard foods.
-Avoid nuts, chips, steak, carrots, celery, and other similar foods after you receive your veneers.
+Eating hard foods can potentially damage your veneers.
+After you receive your veneers, avoid nuts, chips, steak, carrots, celery, and similar foods.

 Staining foods and drinks like berries, tomato sauces, tea, coffee, and wine can stain the veneer adhesive.
 Veneers are best for patients who do not smoke or use tobacco products.
 We do not recommend smoking after you receive veneers.
 While veneers are stain-resistant, nicotine can stain the bonding material that keeps veneers in place.

 We do not recommend veneers for patients who clench or grind their teeth.
-Teeth clenching and grinding, or bruxism, places pressure on the teeth.
-Over time, this continual pressure can damage veneers.
+Teeth clenching and grinding, or bruxism, place pressure on the teeth, which can damage veneers over time.

 Porcelain Veneers FAQs